macchioni/nextjs-blog/posts/about.md

 This is [Piero Macchioni](https://macchioni.cc), journalist, food maniac, fermenting mind, open web believer and passionate about [article 15](https://it.wikipedia.org/wiki/Libert%C3%A0_e_segretezza_della_corrispondenza) of the Italian Constitution.

 ##### One last thing: why do you say Secret Breakfast an ice-cream flavor?
 Secret Breakfast is the name of one of the bestseller gelatos at Humphry Slocombe’s, in San Francisco, US.
-You should Google that and find the way to get a pint.
+You should Google that and find a way to get a pint.
 No ads here, just a friendly suggestion.